-Strabismus and problems with extraocular muscles are frequently present whenever there are issues with uneven development of the eyes.
+Strabismus and problems with extraocular muscles are frequently present whenever there are issues with an uneven development of the eyes.

 To direct our gaze wherever desired, and to be able to track the moving objects, human eyes are equipped with specialized muscles that move our two eyes jointly in our eye sockets.
-Humans have six extraocular muscles, that origin in the back of the orbit and insert on the eyeball.
+Humans have six extraocular muscles, which origin in the back of the orbit and insert on the eyeball.
 Four of them are rectus muscles – medial, lateral, superior and inferior rectus – and two of them are oblique muscles – inferior and superior oblique.
-They are innervated by three different cranial nerves that derive deep in the brainstem and are under voluntary as well as involuntary control.
+They are innervated by three different cranial nerves that derive from deep in the brainstem and are under voluntary as well as involuntary control.

 Extraocular muscles are the effectors of one extremely complicated process that is eye movement.
 Eye movement as such is a complex concert of different eye movement patterns in different situations, some of them being smooth pursuit, saccades, movements pursuit, vestibulo-ocular reflex and rapid eye movement (REM) during sleep.
-We may be going into more detail on that in some of the future blogs, but today I just want to emphasize that eye movement is not as simple as one would perhaps imagine.
+We may be going into more detail on that in some of the future blogs, but today we just want to emphasize that eye movement is not as simple as one would perhaps imagine.

 Strabismus, also named heterotropia or squint, is a disorder in which the two eyes misalign with each other.
 There are different types of strabismus that include esotropia (eyes are turned inward), exotropia (eyes deviate outward), and hypertropia (eyes are vertically misaligned).
 Furthermore, strabismus can be divided into concomitant (eyes deviation is independent of the position of gaze) and incomitant (eyes deviation changes with the position of gaze).
 In some cases, strabismus can also be present occasionally, whilst in most instances, it is present constantly (until properly addressed).